heymikehaynes/crashthearcade/content/colophon.md

 ## Technical stuff

 This site is happily built with [Eleventy](https://11ty.dev) and served by [Vercel](https://vercel.com).
 The theme was designed by me.
-It is set in Archivo by [Omnibus-Type](https://github.com/Omnibus-Type) and Departure by [Helena Zhang](https://www.helenazhang.com/).
+It is set in [Archivo](https://www.omnibus-type.com/fonts/archivo/) by Héctor Gatti and Omnibus-Type, and [Departure](https://departuremono.com) by Helena Zhang.

 The code for this site is available on [GitHub](https://github.com/heymikehaynes/crashthearcade).